 Technology continues to change our lives every day.
-Did you know that lasers can be used in the dental office to take care of your oral health?
+Increasingly, dentists are choosing to use cutting-edge tools including dental lasers to take care of your oral health.
 Depending on the type of laser your dentist uses, they can successfully treat many common dental conditions in a gentle, minimally invasive way.

 BIOLASE is the world’s leading innovator in dental lasers.
 With thousands of lasers in use in operatories worldwide, millions of patients have experienced the benefits of laser dentistry, such as gentler procedures and comfortable healing.

-Our award-winning Waterlase system, now on its fifth generation of innovation, is a safe and gentle alternative to traditional dental tools.
-Using laser and water spray, Waterlase can perform many procedures without a shot or a drill.
+Our award-winning Waterlase system is a safe and gentle alternative to traditional dental tools.
+Using laser energy and water spray, Waterlase can perform many procedures without a shot or a drill.
 See how your dentist is using Waterlase to offer the latest in patient care.

 Is Your Dentist Using Waterlase?

-The Waterlase combines water, air and laser energy for safe use on human tissue in the mouth.
+The Waterlase combines water, air, and laser energy for safe use on human tissue in the mouth.
 Our teeth are partially made up of water and when the laser makes contact with the tooth it excites the water molecules to cut through the tooth.
-Since the laser continuously sprays out water it keeps the tooth hydrated preventing heat and giving you a virtually pain free experience!
+This patented technology helps prevent heat and gives you a virtually pain-free experience while creating less aerosols than traditional dental handpieces.

-Even for those who floss, brush and use fluoride regularly, sometimes you still end up with a cavity.
+Even for those who floss, brush, and use fluoride regularly, sometimes you still end up with a cavity.
 Between all of your commitments, you may not have the time to schedule another dental appointment.
-Now you don’t have to worry!
+With Waterlase you don’t have to worry!
 Waterlase is gentle enough that your dentist can complete most of your dental needs in a single visit.
 Plus, in some cases, your Waterlase dentist can save you the hassle of going to a specialist or schedule multiple dental visits.

 “A friend who knows how fearful I am of the dentist had heard about the Waterlase and suggested I look into it.
 I made an appointment.
 Years of neglect had led to many cavities and other issues.
 The dentist used the Waterlase on my cavities and it was great.
 This is the procedure I’ve been waiting my whole life for!” – S. Hogan, Oregon